 Interest from certain bonds, notes, and other evidences of

 indebtedness (commonly known as municipal bonds) issued

 by non-federal governmental entities outside Utah will be

-subject to Utah's income tax if acquired after January 1, 2003.
+subject to Utah's income tax if acquired on or after January 1, 2003.

 Qualifying income is pensions, annuities, or taxable retirement Social Security benefits.
 The deduction is limited by adjusted gross income plus nontaxable interest income.